FlowFuse/website/src/blog/2024/01/dashboard-2-ga.md

 <!--more-->

-With our `1.0.0` release, we're offering a stable basis on which you can now build your dashboards, and invite you to to start conttributing your own third-party [widgets](https://dashboard.flowfuse.com/contributing/widgets/third-party.html) and [plugins](https://dashboard.flowfuse.com/contributing/plugins/).
+With our `1.0.0` release, you can now build your dashboards on a reliable and stable package, and we invite you to to start contributing your own third-party [widgets](https://dashboard.flowfuse.com/contributing/widgets/third-party.html) and [plugins](https://dashboard.flowfuse.com/contributing/plugins/).
 We're excited to see what the community can contribute and build on top of this new Dashboard 2.0 framework, and we'll be continuing development to the core collection of widgets too.

 With Node-RED Dashboard 2.0, we have re-built the original Node-RED Dashboard from the ground up.
 It is now extensible due to it being VueJS-based, completely responsive down to mobile, and we've made many quality of life improvements across the board to the existing widget collection, as well as adding a few new ones too.